Say hello to MacBook Pro

 The buttons at the right end of the Touch Bar are the Control Strip—you use them to expand or collapse the Control Strip, change the brightness and volume, or use Siri.
 The other buttons in the Touch Bar depend on the app you’re using.

 Expand or collapse the Control Strip.
 Frequently used system controls, like volume and brightness, are located in the Control Strip on the right side of the Touch Bar.
-Tap the expand button to expand the strip, then tap buttons or sliders for the settings you want to change.
+Tap to expand the strip, then tap buttons or sliders for the settings you want to change.
 Tap when you finish, or leave the Control Strip open to keep the buttons available.

 Customize the Control Strip.
 Use the Keyboard pane of System Preferences (choose Apple menu > System Preferences, then click Keyboard) to customize the Control Strip.